New gTLD Resource Center

 At MarkMonitor, Thomas is responsible for the company's anti-piracy solutions business.
 His career in Internet anti-piracy spans more than seven years and is notable with his founding of DtecNet in 2004 to effectively combat the growing worldwide problem of Internet piracy.
 With a "customer first" focus, Thomas successfully grew DtecNet into a market leading global anti-piracy company, which was acquired by MarkMonitor in 2010.
 Prior to DtecNet, Thomas managed the Internet division of the Danish Anti-Piracy Group and worked in Business Development at one of Europe's largest Internet Service Providers, Tiscali.
 Thomas received his Bachelor of International Business from the Copenhagen Business School in Denmark.

-Matt Serlin brings over ten years of experience in the domain name industry to MarkMonitor.
-He is responsible for all facets of the company's domain name management services and operations, including client, third-party registry and registrar relationships.
+Matt Serlin brings over ten years of experience in the domain name industry and brand protection to MarkMonitor.
+He is responsible for all facets of the company's global customer service and support operations for domain name, brand protection, and anti-piracy services, including client, third-party registry and registrar relationships.
 As a recognized authority on domain name issues, Matt regularly advocates on behalf of corporate brand holders at ICANN meetings where he serves on the Executive Committee of the Registrar Stakeholder Group.
 He also serves as a senior domain name consultant, working with MarkMonitor clients on portfolio consolidation, as well as domain name and online brand protection strategy development.
 Matt holds a bachelor's degree in communications from the University of Pittsburgh.

 David Silver has over 25 years of experience leading corporate strategy and product innovation, helping companies to expand into new markets.
 At MarkMonitor, David provides leadership for the company's business in both Asia Pacific and Latin America where he is responsible for market share and revenue growth.
 His previous responsibilities at MarkMonitor included Business Development.
 Prior to MarkMonitor, David was founder and CEO of NetAcumen, Inc., which focused on monitoring and tracking Web behavior data for Fortune 500 corporations; NetAcumen was acquired by Responsys, Inc. He also served as Vice President of Business Development at Sagent Technology, Inc. and Director of Product Management at Andersen Consulting.
 David holds a combined Bachelor's degree in Mathematics-Computer Science and Sociology from Emory University in Atlanta, Georgia.